pekwm/pekwm/doc/actions.md

 * _down_
 * _last_, go to workspace you last used before the current
 * _int_, integer is a workspace number to go to

+If the second argument is given, it can be used to disable the default behaviour of focusing the previously focused window on the workspace.

 **Exec (string)**